Romalu86/RESTool/README.md

 or run the !Unpack_RES.bat file and follow the instructions on the screen.

-After Bat File completes the work, 4 files will appear in the folder: OBJ.ini, WEAP.ini, CNST.ini and SFX.ini
+After the decompilation process is completed, the "unpacked_inis" folder will appear with the files: OBJ.ini, WEAP.ini, CNST.ini and SFX.ini

 The reverse compilation process is also possible.
 The folder with the program contains everything you need (the compiler and customized batch files !MakeRES !MakeDB_OE_old !MakeDB_OE_new).
 When you run one of the available batch files, the program takes the files "OBJ.ini, WEAP.ini, CNST.ini, SFX.ini.", and performs a reverse compilation.